unbanksytv/wt-notification-api/README.md

 2. Hotel data structure within WT contains an optional reference to an instance of this service.
 It is assumed that update notifications will be pushed there actively by the actors representing the hotels.
-(If `wt-js-libs` or `wt-write-api` are used for data publication, things should work out of the box.)
+(If `wt-write-api` is used for data publication, things should work out of the box.)
 3. Data consumers can subscribe to update notifications and receive them via webhooks.